 Considering the impact of social media as a communication tool, the #UNHSocial team has established guidelines for official use at The University of New Hampshire.
-Whether you’re a college, department, student organization, or simply a member of the Wildcat community, please review the following best practices, safety tips and social network resources as you integrate social media into your communication strategy.
+Whether you’re a college, department, student organization, or simply a member of the UNH Wildcat community, please review the following best practices, safety tips, and social network resources as you integrate social media into your communication strategy.

 Everyone at UNH holds a basic responsibility to safeguard & preserve assets and resources of the university and its component institutions and to conduct work duties in an ethical and professional manner.
 See the University System of New Hampshire Standard of Conduct and Personnel Policies to learn more.

 Recognize that everything you contribute to, or receive on social media is public.
 You’re responsible for whatever information you post.
 The same professional standards expected of you on the job should be applied to your conduct when using social media.
 Post meaningful, respectful comments that are relevant to UNH.
 Please—no spam, offensive or off-topic remarks.
 Use common sense and courtesy when creating social media content.
 If you have even the slightest doubt, ask if the content is appropriate BEFORE you post.
 If the public shares an opinion that you disagree with on a UNH-owned social media site, keep your response appropriate, professional and polite.
 Sometimes, it's best not to respond at all.
 Never comment on anything related to legal matters or pending litigation.
 Any advertising, promotion or endorsement of third-party products or services is not permitted.

 Image Sizes + Text Length [Updated for 2022]